-$^{^{25}}$ One might worry that this effort task seems less useful to the experimenter than the pockets and thus to the increase in noise.
-The point estimate suggests that doubling the noise level increases the number of key presses by 1.9 relative to a control mean of 2192, and a decrease in effort larger than 1.4% is outside of the 95% confidence interval.
+mance; for example, by reducing motivation25 or impairing motor coordination.
+To assess this possibility, participants in experiment two completed a task used by DellaVigna and Pope (2018) to measure effort, where respondents had to alternate between pressing the "a" and "b" keys on a keyboard for 10 minutes.
+This task was presented during the same sessions as the cognitive tests and presented at a randomly chosen point in the order.26 This task imposes as minimal of a demand on cognitive function as possible while still requiring the other inputs needed for the sewing task like motivation and physical coordination.27 The results presented in Table 5 show that effort did not change in response to the increase in noise.
+The point estimate suggests that doubling the noise level increases the number of key presses by 1.9 relative to a control mean of 2192, and a decrease in effort larger than 1.4\% is outside of the 95\% confidence interval.
 This level of precision is sufficient to reject many of the effects on this task found by DellaVigna and Pope (2018).
-For example, they find delaying payment by two weeks decreases key presses by 1.7%, a probability weighting manipulation increases key presses by 4%, and increasing the piece rate from 1 cent per 100 presses to 4 cents increases key presses by 5%.
-This lack of effort response is also consistent with the results of the first experiment, where being in noise did not reduce respondents' willingness to stay and work an additional hour for a piece rate (see Table B11).
+For example, they find delaying payment by two weeks decreases key presses by 1.7\%, a probability weighting manipulation increases key presses by 4\%, and increasing the piece rate from 1 cent per 100 presses to 4 cents increases key presses by 5%.
+This lack of effort response is also consistent with the results of the first experiment, where being in noise did not reduce respondents' willingness to stay and work an additional hour for a piece rate (see Table B12).